Solidarity and Grace

 As we emptied the pot, the stranger suddenly returned and said, “I was so inspired by what you two are doing that I bought $200 worth of bread.
 But I don’t know how to distribute this.
 Would you please do it for me?”

-Meanwhile I called everyone else we knew and asked for more donations.
+Meanwhile, I called everyone else we knew and asked for more donations.
 Before long, a car arrived with a fifty-kilo sack of rice.
-After that, another arrived with a case of beans, and on it went.
+After that, another brought a case of beans, and on it went.
 Many volunteers happily cut vegetables.
-We served lugao continuously, from daybreak until late at night, for three days.
+We served lugao continuously from daybreak until late at night for three days.
 On the fourth day, the government social services distributed uncooked foodstuffs to the victims.
 The residents had rebuilt their shacks, and our services were no longer necessary.

-The Philippine’s largest national newspaper, the Bulletin Today, included front-page coverage of our story.
-Their journalists reported that AMURT had distributed milk and bread to 2,000 fire victims on the first night, and fed 20,000 people over the next three days.
+The largest Philippine national newspaper, the Bulletin Today, included front-page coverage of our story.
+Their journalists reported that AMURT had distributed milk and bread to 2,000 fire victims on the first night and fed 20,000 people over the next three days.
 Thanks to Dadaji’s inspiring words, the multitudes were fed with ten kilos of rice, eight dollars, and an abundance of solidarity and grace.

 Originally published as HeroicStories #869